Norberto Costa Alegre

-Norberto José d'Alva Costa Alegre (born 1951) is a former prime minister of São Tomé and Príncipe.
-He held the post from 16 May 1992 to 2 July 1994.
-He is a member of the Democratic Convergence Party-Reflection Group (PCD-GR) and is married to former foreign minister Alda Bandeira.
+Norberto José d'Alva Costa Alegre (born 1951) is a former Prime Minister of São Tomé and Príncipe.
+He held the position from 16 May 1992 to 2 July 1994.
+Alegre is a member of the Democratic Convergence Party-Reflection Group (PCD-GR) and is married to former Foreign Minister Alda Bandeira.

 Political life

-In 1990, he ran for the Democratic Convergence Party-Reflection Group (PCD-GR).
-In the Daniel Daio government, he was finance and economic minister.
-He became Prime Minister which he held the post from 16 May 1992 until his dismissal by the president on 2 July 1994.
+In 1990, he ran as a candidate for the Democratic Convergence Party-Reflection Group (PCD-GR).
+In the Daniel Daio government from 1991 to 1992, he served as Minister of Finance and Economic Affairs.
+He became Prime Minister on 16 May 1992, a position he held until his dismissal by the president on 2 July 1994.
 He was succeeded by former Defence Minister Evaristo Carvalho.
-He later ran in parliament for the constituency of Água Grande where the national capital São Tomé is located.
+Later, he ran for parliament in the constituency of Água Grande, where the national capital, São Tomé, is located.